 The success of our business is dependent on the effectiveness of our marketing strategy.

 Market awareness is essential to our continued growth and financial success.
 Pursuant to the MFAs, we create, develop and coordinate marketing plans and promotional activities throughout the Territories, and franchisees contribute a percentage of their gross sales to our marketing plan.
 In addition, we are required under the MFAs to spend at least 5% of our sales on advertising and promotional activities in the majority of our markets.
+In connection with the COVID-19 outbreak, in April 2020, we have agreed with McDonald’s to reduce this spending requirement from 5% to 4% of our gross sales for the full year 2020.
 Pursuant to the MFAs, McDonald’s has the right to review and approve our marketing plans in advance and may request that we cease using the materials or promotional activities at any time if McDonald’s determines that they are detrimental to its brand image.
 We also participate in global and regional marketing activities undertaken by McDonald’s and pay McDonald’s approximately 0.1% of our sales in order to fund such activities.

 If our advertising programs are not effective, or if our competitors begin spending significantly more on advertising than we do, we may be unable to attract new customers or existing customers may not return to our restaurants and our operating results may be negatively affected.